July 8th, 2019

 Distance in miles: 16

 Omelets are on order once again in the morning, courtesy or Relentless.
 He also makes french press coffee.
 I need to get out of town, I am becoming so spoiled.
-Georgia doesn’t have to go to work until later in the morning so she drives us over to the grocery and then to the outdoor gear store.
-It is a nice store, filled with fun stuff.
+Georgia doesn’t have to go to work until later in the morning so she graciously drives us to the grocery and then to the outdoor gear store.
+It’s a nice store, filled with fun stuff.
 We see some other thru-hikers there and Relentless is able to exchange his darn tough socks.
 Mine have yet to get a hole after 800 some miles, pretty good!

 Tyler arrives right on time and we make a stop at the Budget Inn to see if there are more hikers ready to leave.
 The place is packed with other SOBOs and Flip-floppers…we are calling it the double-bubble of hikers.
 There are at least 20 hikers, most stuffed into rooms 6 apiece.
 The guys are all walking around shirt-less and some are wearing towels.
 One girl deliberates and then decides to stay a little longer when she hears that Tyler is up for making more trips later.